This guidance is for people working in government who want to create a data dashboard.

 Do not be afraid of it looking simple.
 Simple designs are the best!

 Avoid too much scrolling.
-Avoid horizontal scrolling.
+Especially avoid horizontal scrolling as this can cause users to become lost or confused by the content.
 Remember to think about how a dashboard looks on different devices like phones and tablets.

 Dashboards usually need software packages to be built.
 Different packages come with different drawbacks.